BermanOmri/DeepLearningCourse/Hw1/README.md

 <a/>

 ## How to Test:
-python hw1final.py Test weightsPath regMethod
+python hw1final.py Test weightsPath regMethod\n
-where:
+Args:
   * weightsPath  - the path of the trained network's weights.
   * regMethod - the used regularization method, one of {No_Regularization, Droput, Weight_Decay, Batch_Normalization}
 <a/>